Home

 ii on unindented line should select entire buffer

-Using a simple if-else-block, you can create a hybrid of the inner indentation text object and the entire-buffer text object, you prefer that kind of behavior:
+Using a simple if-else-block, you can create a hybrid of the inner indentation text object and the entire-buffer text object, if you prefer that kind of behavior:

 -- when on unindented line, `ii` should select entire buffer